 - spend too much time being crated, kenneled, or tethered.

-Symptoms usually surface when a dog is still a puppy.
-Behavior issues are easier to correct when a dog is young.
+Symptoms usually surface when a dog is a puppy, and behavior problems are easier to correct when a dog is young.

 Don’t wait